Anxiety Chest Pain: How To Manage Without Losing Your Mind

 Anxiety is something that many people deal with, but some experience it more intensely than others.
-If you are having such severe anxiety symptoms that you’re starting to experience chest pain, then you’re likely very worried about something.
+If you are having such severe anxiety symptoms that you’re starting to experience chest pain, you’re not alone.
 Many people have panic attacks that mimic certain symptoms of a heart attack, which can be disconcerting.
-Luckily, it is possible to manage anxiety chest pain without losing your mind.
+Luckily, it is possible to manage anxiety chest pain and calm your mind.

 While these guidelines can help you reassure yourself that the cause of your pain is not potentially deadly, it’s still important to discuss your symptoms with your doctor.
 Once you have determined that anxiety is, in fact, the cause of your discomfort, you might wonder what causes your chest to hurt when you’re anxious and what you can do about it.